fgavilondo/learn-rust-webapp/README.md

 # Async resource handlers

 Async-await is a way to write functions that can "pause", return control to the runtime, and then pick up from where they left off.
-Typically those pauses are to wait for I/O, but there can be any number of uses.
+Typically, those pauses are to wait for I/O, but there can be any number of uses.
 This model is also known as "coroutines", or interleaved processing.

 Implementation: async functions return a Future instead of blocking the current thread.